Peripheral artery disease of the legs - self-carePeripheral vascular disease - self-care; Intermittent claudication - self-care

 - If you ride the bus, get off the bus 1 stop before your normal stop and walk the rest of the way.

 Stop smoking.
-Smoking narrows your arteries and increases the risk of blood clots forming.
+Smoking narrows your arteries and increases the risk for atherosclerotic plaque or blood clots forming.
 Other things you can do to stay as healthy as possible are to:

 - Make sure your blood pressure is well-controlled.